monchewharry/obsidian-dataviewEmbedding/README.md

 # Obsidian Dataview

+- [ ] if use `pnpm` it will fail to build for stricter type checking and dependency resolution.

+below is from the original repo's readme
+---
 Treat your [Obsidian Vault](https://obsidian.md/) as a database which you can query from.
 Provides a JavaScript API and pipeline-based query language for filtering, sorting, and extracting data from Markdown pages.
 See the Examples section below for some quick examples, or the full [reference](https://blacksmithgu.github.io/obsidian-dataview/) for all the details.